coalton-lang/coalton-mode/README.md

-This directory contins the source code for an Emacs mode that supports working with Coalton code.
+This directory contains the source code for an Emacs mode that supports working with Coalton code.

 ## Requirements

-This mode requires Emacs version 29.1 and above, because it relies on tree-sitter.
+This mode requires Emacs version > 29.1 because it relies on tree-sitter.
 You can check that your copy of Emacs was built with support for tree sitter by evaluating: